August Club

-August Club, also called August Club Since 1969, is a 2013 Malayalam romantic drama film directed by K. B. Venu.It tells the story about the nuances in marital life.
-The film's screenplay is written by Anantha Padmanabhan and is based on his novelette titled Venalinte Kalaneekkangal.
+August Club, also called August Club Since 1969, is a 2013 Malayalam romantic drama film directed by K. B. Venu.
+It tells the story about the nuances in marital life.
+The screenplay is written by Anantha Padmanabhan, based on his novelette titled Venalinte Kalaneekkangal.
 August Club marked the debut of both K. B. Venu and Anantha Padmanabhan.
-The film was produced by V S Atheesh.
+The film was produced by V. S. Atheesh.

 Plot

 August Club is a woman-centric film told from the point of view of Savithri, a young upper middle class housewife.
 She is the unrivalled chess champion of a nearby local club.
 She shares a loving and sensual relationship with her husband Nandan, who is a busy business executive.
 A new member Shishir joins the club and defeats Savithri in the game of chess.
 Shishir, also a lover of music and poetry like Savitri, is drawn to her.